J-E-J-S/dna-package/README.md

     find_motif - Returns positions of specified motif with sequence. [(start, end), (start, end)...]

+    ORFs - Returns a dictionary of open reading frames from an input DNA sequence.

 ### fasta.py
     parse - Returns fasta label and sequence from fasta file containing single sequence